Kleparz

-Kleparz is a neighbourhood in Kraków, Poland, situated directly to the north of the Old Town, marking the beginning of the Royal Road.
+Kleparz is a formerly V quarter of Kraków, Poland, situated directly to the north of the Old Town, marking the beginning of the Royal Road.
 It was a separate town between 1366 and 1792.
 It is now part of the Stare Miasto administrative district.

 History

 The first known settlement within the present Kleparz boundaries was founded before 1184.
 In this year the Church of St. Florian was erected by the Kraków Bishop Gedko.
 The settlement grew very fast in number and size, so it soon was known as the Alta civitas and had about one thousand inhabitants as well as 2,380 horses.
 Casimir the Great granted it location rights in 1366 and named it Florencja, after St. Florian's Church.